-Starling have almost zero fees connected to their account.
+Starling has almost zero fees connected to their account.
 They do not charge anything for ATM withdrawals so your travel money can be used for its intended purpose.

-Starling do charge a fee when making international money transfers.
+Starling does charge a fee when making international money transfers.
 For these, they will charge you 0.4% of the total amount transferred which is still much lower than the market average of 5%.